zeen101/leaky-paywall-subscriber-downloads/readme.txt

 == License ==

-IssueM - Leaky Paywall - Subscriber Downloads Copyright (C) 2011 The Complete Website, LLC.
+Leaky Paywall - Subscriber Downloads
+Copyright (C) 2011 The Complete Website, LLC.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.